FREE Car Insurance Comparison

 – Busiest Highways

-According to a Jacksonville article, the latest FDOT traffic counts from 2009 have about 114,000 cars on I-10, just west of I-95, on an average day.
+According to an article in The Florida Times-Union, the latest FDOT traffic counts from 2009 have about 114,000 cars on I-10, just west of I-95, on an average day.
 The traffic counts for I-95 at the intersection only have 60,000 cars using it per day.
 But the number of cars just north of the intersection is 148,000 and about 172,000 cars go over the Fuller Warren Bridge south of the intersection each day.

 FDOT defines heavy traffic congestion as follows: